 - Discussion rooms may be rebooked if vacant after 10 minutes at some branches.

-- Discussion rooms available for two to eight people for up to two hours
+- Discussion rooms available for two to eight people for up to two hours.
+Book online

-- Discussion rooms available for two to ten people for up to two hours Bookings online
+- Discussion rooms available for two to ten people for up to two hours.
+Book online

 - Discussion rooms containing audio visual equipment can be booked by a group of three or more students only

 - Discussion rooms available for up to two hours.
-Bookings online.
+Book online.